 Blockchain's foundational principles of decentralization and cryptographic security have been widely explored in the literature.
-Tapscott and Tapscott (2016) highlight how blockchain's distributed ledger technology ensures tamper-resistant record of а transactions, a feature crucial in securing digital certificates against fraudulent activities and unauthorized alterations.
+Tapscott and Tapscott (2016) highlight how blockchain's distributed ledger technology ensures a tamperresistant record of transactions, a feature crucial in securing digital certificates against fraudulent activities and unauthorized alterations.

-Sukhwani and Saravanan (2018) delve into the cryptographic mechanisms employed by blockchain, emphasizing the role of digital signatures in guaranteeing the authenticity of digital certificates.
-The integration of these cryptographic techniques forms a fundamental layer in ensuring the integrity of certificate data, making it resistant to malicious tampering.
+Sukhwani and Saravanan (2018) delve cryptographic mechanisms into the employed by blockchain, emphasizing the role of digital signatures in guaranteeing the authenticity of digital certificates.
+The integration of these cryptographic techniques forms a fundamental layer in ensuring the integrity of certificate data, resistant malicious making it to tampering.